rainbowdashlabs/sql-java/docs/02/select.md

 OFFSET n;
 ```

-Lets try to enhance our query from the limit part even more.
+Let's try to enhance our query from the limit part even more.
 We already got the first 5 entries.
 Now we want to get
 the next 5 entries by adding a `OFFSET` of `5` while keeping the `LIMIT` and `ORDER BY` keywords.

 *Hint: The `OFFSET` keyword is directly located before the `LIMIT` keyword*